cmpi-standard/headers/specissues.md

     Header files: Not relevant.

-9. In CMPIInstanceFT.setPropertyFilter(), the "keyList" argument in the description of return code CMPI_RC_ERR_INVALID_PARAMETER has regular font and should be changed to have monospaced font.
+9. The name of an argument in the description of a return code has regular font and should be changed to have monospaced font, in these functions:

+    * CMPIInstanceFT.setPropertyFilter(): "keyList" in CMPI_RC_ERR_INVALID_PARAMETER
+    * CMPIBrokerEncFT.logMessage(): "string" in CMPI_RC_ERR_INVALID_HANDLE
+    * CMPIBrokerEncFT.trace(): "string" in CMPI_RC_ERR_INVALID_HANDLE

     Header files: Not relevant.